Nolan-Rewega/Video-2-Ascii/README.md

   ffmpeg and pgk-config:

-    1. install simply through the command line.
+    1. install via the command line.

 Cmake Compilation instructions:
   1. run Cmake in the Video-2-Ascii directory setting 'src' as the source directory and 'out' as the build directory.